 The plantar fascia is a band of shock-absorbing tissue that stretches like a set of bow-string across the bottom of your foot, connecting your heel bone to your toes.
 When this tissue is inflamed, it causes pain in the heel or near the arch of the heel.
 This pain dulls gradually during the day, and during exercise, but returns towards the end of the day, or if you have been on your feet for too long.

 Plantar fasciitis is more common among runners and athletes, but it is also a cause of heel pain among the over-40s and can sometimes be misconceived as a heel spur.
-Your doctor may recommend an X-Ray, ultrasound scan of the fascia, or an MRI scan to get a clearer diagnosis so as to recommend appropriate treatment.
+Your doctor may recommend an X-Ray, ultrasound scan of the fascia, or an MRI scan to get a clearer diagnosis so as to recommend the appropriate treatment.

 Overstretched fascia and ligament tension or a tight Achilles heel tendon.